hajicj/MUSCIMarker/doc/source/instructions.rst

 ---------------

 **Key signatures** The sharps or flats are marked as ``sharp`` or ``flat``, just as if the symbols are next to notes.
-However, the symbols making up the key signature should all be marked as a part of a ``key_signature`` symbol.
+Then, the symbols making up the key signature should all be marked as a part of a ``key_signature`` symbol.